-a.
+- a.
 Permits.
-A permit or other applicable approval shall be obtained for all proposed construction of buildings and structures located within a floodplain or flood prone area designated as such by the City Administrator, and shall be issued in accordance with applicable procedures for authorizing such construction within the appropriate City departments' jurisdiction.
+A permit or other applicable approval shall be obtained for all proposed construction of buildings and structures located within a floodplain or flood prone area designated as such by the City Administrator in accordance with Section 2A.282(b), and shall be issued in accordance with applicable procedures for authorizing such construction within the appropriate City departments' jurisdiction.
 No building, structure or land shall be constructed, located, extended, converted, or altered within a floodplain or flood prone area without full compliance with the requirements of this ordinance and other applicable regulations.

-b.
-Standards Of Construction.

-1. If a proposed building site is in a flood-prone area, all new construction and substantial improvements shall:
+The City Administrator shall maintain a record of the elevation (in relation to NAVD88) of the lowest floor (including basement) of all new and substantially improved structures, and the elevation (in relation to NAVD88) to which all structures that were floodproofed in accordance with Section 2A.283(b), (c) or (d) of this Article. - b.
+Standards Of Construction for flood prone areas designated pursuant to section 2A.282(b)(1) of this article. - 1.
+If a proposed building site is in a flood-prone area, all new construction and substantial improvements shall: